usa4ev/gotracer/README.md

 ### About
-hotracer is a sample service that can check time to first byte on different web-resources.
+Gotracer is a sample service that can check time to first byte on different web-resources.

 ### How to run